JaimeNA/i4a_bus/implementation_notes.md

 	| West  | 3           |
 	| None  | 9           |

-- The each esp32 controller ring program has three main parts: `lowlevel`, `internal` and `netif`.
+- The each esp32 controller ring program consist of three main parts: `lowlevel`, `internal` and `netif`.
 Each has their own queue that stores incoming payloads.

 ## Structure